varunikanaini/Quantization-Benchmarking/README.md

 📂 GGUF files:

+> ✨ Includes Other gguf files for benchmarking

 * `DeepSeek-R1-Distill-Qwen-1.5B-mixed-from-json2.gguf`
 * `DeepSeek-R1-Distill-Qwen-1.5B-gsm8k_v8_qat.gguf`

 ---

 ## 🐳 Serve OG Model with Docker + vLLM

+> 🤡 Use Tmux: Inside one shell, serve the model.
+In other shell, Benchmark the model using benchmarking scripts.

 ```bash
 docker run -it \